penaramirez/UREW/README.md

   <h2> The repository </h2>
 </div>

-This repository contains the R implementations and data sets used in the paper entitled "The unit ratio-extended Weibull family of distributions and applications in educational data," which is currently being submitted to PLOS ONE.
+This repository contains the R implementations and data sets used in the paper entitled "The unit ratio-extended Weibull family of distributions and applications in educational data," which is currently being submitted to PLOS ONE journal.

 <div>
   <h2> Data source and description </h2>